-A gasoline engine needs three things to function: air, fuel and spark.
+A gasoline or diesel engine needs three things to function: air, fuel and fire.
 Reduce or contaminate any one of those three components and your engine loses fuel economy, drivability, and performance.
 Additionally, if the air is dirty, the life expectancy of your engine is greatly reduced.
 We are focusing on the air component, specifically, keeping it clean and free flowing with a proper automotive air filter.

 The average engine can breath in thousands of gallons of air per gallon of fuel.
 This air comes straight from the atmosphere, meaning that the inside of the engine is exposed to all the dirt, bugs, moisture and other contaminants that come with it.
 Just one aspirin worth of dirt can wreak havoc on the internals of the engine, to the tune of 30,000 miles worth of wear.
 Keeping the air clean is of the utmost importance.
 This is the sole job of the engine air filter.